 Part 2.
 How to Fix USB Drive Files Not Showing Up

-As mentioned above, to fix the issue, try connecting the USB properly, unhiding the files and folders, checking for file system errors, or updating the disk driver.
+As mentioned above, to fix the issue, try connecting the USB properly, unhiding the files and folders, or checking for file system errors.

 If you prefer a quick video guide, this video demonstrates how to fix a USB drive not showing files and folders: